Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 Although no one talked about it, grandpa liked to drink and probably gamble.
 Dad once told me that grandpa would make bad deals and get cheated when he was drunk.
 That probably is one of the reasons why he lost his farm in Door County and never really had money when he was alive.

 Grandma Kuehn passed away in March 1964.
-The house at 960 S. 63rd Street is still there and I still recognized it by its front porch where I spent many hours.
+The house at 960 S. 63rd Street is still there and I still recognized it by the front porch where I spent many hours.

 © 2018 Paul Richard Kuehn